maxmind/MaxMind-DB/MaxMind-DB-spec.md

 A 128-bit integer can use up to 16 bytes, but may use fewer.
 Similarly, a 32-bit integer may use from 0-4 bytes.
 The number of bytes used is determined by the length specifier in the control byte.
 See below for details.

+A length of zero always indicates the number 0.

 When storing a signed integer, the left-most bit is the sign.
 A 1 is negative and a 0 is positive.